-Deletion on Term Expiry.
-On expiry of the Term, Customer instructs Google to delete all Customer Personal Data (including existing copies) from Google's systems in accordance with applicable law.
-Google will comply with this instruction as soon as reasonably practicable and within a maximum period of 180 days, unless European or National Laws require storage.
+6.2 Deletion on Term Expiry.
+Customer instructs Google to delete all remaining Customer Personal Data (including existing copies) from Google's systems at the end of the Term in accordance with applicable law.
+Google will comply with this instruction as soon as reasonably practicable and within a maximum period of 180 days, unless European Laws require storage.